xzgamesstudio/DeathEngine/TECHNICAL.md

 last part is what separates it from a screamer: a screamer humps the mids broadly around 700 Hz, which reads as "honk"; this reads as "grind".

-**CHAINSAW** — a two-stroke engine keyed to your right hand, from the embedded loop.
+**CHAINSAW** — a two-stroke engine keyed to your right hand, from an embedded loop.
 Two things stop it sounding like a sound effect pasted over a guitar.

 **Track** stops it droning: the saw only speaks while you play, and it revs